-If you have wordpress building experience you know that whenever you set up a wordpress website, and everytime you upload an image, it will automatically generate thumbnails with different sizes for you.
-The intention for wordpress to do that is to serve a smaller size file whenever appropiate to save the network traffic.
+If you have wordpress building experience you know that whenever you set up a wordpress website, and every time you upload an image, it will automatically generate thumbnails with different sizes for you.
+The intention for wordpress to do that is to serve a smaller size file whenever appropriate to save the network traffic.
 However, these days, you really don’t need to do that because jetpack has already provided a service called proton which will automatically resize your image.

 Because of that, it is actually safe for you to stop generating all the thumbnails.
 To do that, simply install a plugin called “Image Size” will help.

 But doing so will only stop generating thumbnails for your future images upload.
 You can run the following linux command in your server to remove all the previously generated thumbnails.
 Be sure to backup your server before doing so.

 find . -name *-*x*.jpg | xargs rm -f